AbsolutelyAri/RandomCubes/README.md

 # RandomCubes
-Assignment for Game Programming class
+Assignment for Intro to Game Programming class Creating cubes in unity for the purposes of the exercise on page 383 of the textbook